helium/HIP/0078-mobile-subdao-onboarding-fees.md

 This prevents the tokenomics based on DAO Utility Score, as defined in HIP-51, from working as designed.

-HIP 78 solves this problem by requiring that Hotspots participating in a particular Helium subDAO must burn an onboarding fee towards that subDAO.
+HIP-78 solves this problem by requiring that Hotspots participating in a particular Helium subDAO must burn an onboarding fee towards that subDAO.
 The MOBILE subDAO onboarding fee has been set at $40 by HIP-53.
 In the future, fee schedules will be determined by subDAO governance.

 A mechanism is specified whereby the existing MOBILE Hotspots may be onboarded retroactively.

+Location assertion fees, if any, are determined by subDAO governance.

 # Motivation